 2. Fill out your store profile completely.

 Let buyers know who you are as a business.
 This will create a no-barriers understanding between you and customers.
 Let them know where you are located, what you value as a company, how you strive to achieve excellent customer service, and that they are welcome to contact you with questions.
 The better customers feel they understand you as a business, the more inclined they’ll feel to support you.
-A 10 year study found that businesses that form an emotional connection with buyers can effectively charge 20-200% more than competitors.
-If you can establish such a bond, you’re chances of positive feedback can increase.
+A 10-year study found that businesses that form an emotional connection with buyers can effectively charge 20-200% more than competitors.
+If you can establish such a bond, your chances of positive feedback can increase.